QUICK ANSWER

 How can I pass the Florida real estate exam on the first try in 2026?

-Five moves, based on the pattern that distinguishes first-time passers from repeat candidates: (1) study by topic weight, not textbook order, (2) use active recall with spaced repetition from day one, (3) drill Florida-specific math (documentary stamps, homestead, proration), (4) take a full-length timed practice test one week before your exam, (5) don't schedule until you consistently score 80%+ on practice tests.
-Candidates who do all five pass at rates well above the DBPR average.
+Five moves, based on the pattern that distinguishes stronger candidates from repeat-attempt candidates: (1) study by topic weight, not textbook order, (2) use active recall with spaced repetition from day one, (3) drill Florida-specific math (documentary stamps, homestead, proration), (4) take a full-length timed practice test before your exam, (5) do not schedule until your practice scores are comfortably above the passing line.

 Did the Florida real estate exam get harder after 2020?

 The published exam specification did not change significantly after 2020.
-Some candidates perceive it as harder because question wording has been modestly modernized and because online-proctored candidates face slightly different test-taking conditions.
-But the underlying content and cut score are the same.
-The pass rate drop reflects preparation, not exam difficulty.
+Some candidates perceive it as harder because question wording feels more scenario-based than school quizzes, but the underlying content and cut score are the same.
+The pass rate drop reflects preparation, not a sudden change in exam difficulty.

 What percentage of first-time Florida real estate exam candidates pass in 2026?